PPI-Permanent Pacemaker Implant – Double Chamber Cost in India

 - A dual-chamber pacemaker is required once the heart is too weak to keep up the time of the ideal atrium and ventricle.

 Know More – Congestive Heart Failure Treatment Cost in India

 - Medical background and Evaluation: The adviser requires a full medical history to check for symptoms.

 - Holter monitoring: Records your heart rhythms for an entire 24-hour period.

-- Echocardiogram: Reveals working of the heart, and listed images enable your physician to assess the dimensions and depth of your heart muscle.
+- Echocardiogram: Reveals the working of the heart, and listed images enable your physician to assess the dimensions and depth of your heart muscle.

 - Stress evaluation.